HeatherAn/installations-instructions/Install-Python-on-Windows.md

 # Python Installation NOT via Anaconda

-1. Go to the [official site of python] (www.python.org).
+1. Go to the [official site of python](www.python.org).
 Move to the **Download for Windows** section.
 All the available versions of Python will be listed.
 2. Select a version of Python that works on your Windows version (recommendation: choose Python 3.8 or newer).
 On clicking **download**, various available executable installers shall be visible with different operating system specifications.
 Choose the installer which suits your system operating system and download the installer.
 3. Run the installer.